-This week I made fried catfish with tater tots and beans.
+This week’s meal was fried catfish with a side of tater tots and beans.

-First, I put the tater tots in the toaster oven for about thirty minutes.
-Then I mixed one and a half cup of cornmeal and a half cup of flour into a large mixing bowl.
-I poured in a cup of buttermilk in another bowl.
-I set a fillet of catfish on a platter and sprinkled salt, pepper and creole seasoning on both sides.
+After putting the tater tots in the toaster oven for about thirty minutes, I mixed one and a half cup of cornmeal and a half cup of flour into a large mixing bowl and poured a cup of buttermilk in a separate bowl..
+After laying out a fillet of catfish on a platter, I sprinkled salt, pepper and creole seasoning on both sides of the fish.

-Finally, I covered the fish with the flour and cornmeal mixture.
-I used a 1/2 cup of flour and 1 1/2 cup of cornmeal.
+Finally, I covered the fish with the flour and cornmeal mixture, which consisted of a 1/2 cup of flour and 1 1/2 cup of cornmeal.

-After the first fillet was done, I decided that it would be easier to fry the fish if they were cut in half.
-So, I cut all of the fillets in half and repeated the procedure.
+Seeing how big the first fillet was once it was done, I began to cut the fillet in half, so that the fish would be easier for me to control while I was frying the fish.
+Therefore, before coating the rest of the fish in seasoning, buttermilk and cornmeal, I went ahead and sliced all of the fillets in half.
 By the time the fish fillets were ready to fry, the tater trots were done.
-I turned the toaster oven off and left the tater tots in the oven.
+To keep them warm, I left the tater tots in the oven.

-I poured in about a 1/4 inch of carnola oil into a pan and turned the heat to high.
+After pouring in about a 1/4 inch of carnola oil into a pan, I turned the heat to high.
 I used a tray that is attached to my walker to transfer the plate of catfish to the stove and left the walker in front of the stove’s knobs to form an L-shape.

 Once the oil was hot enough, I set three halves of catfish into the pan.
-I started off using tongs to move the fish around, but I ended up using a spatula.
+I started off using tongs to move the fish around, but ended up using a spatula.
 After about three minutes, I flipped the fish over.
 Barrier-Free Tip; Using the edge of the pan to get good control over the fish with the spatula helped me.
-Once the other side was done, I used the same method to get the fish on the spatula and put it on the plate.
-After the first batch, there was a substantial amount of fried batter the fell off.
-So, I made sure to scrape the leftover fried batter and pt it with the fried fish.
+Once the other side was done, I used the same method to get the fish on the spatula and lay it on the plate.
+Unfortunately, there was a substantial amount of fried batter in the pan that had to be fished out.
 I repeated this process until all the fish had been fried.
 The popping sound from frying the fish startled me little bit and I asked my mom to stand next to me.
 But, I was able to cook the fish independently.

-One of the fillets didn’t get completely cooked because it was folded over, so I nuked it in the microwave for the microwave.
-Next time, instead of piling all of the fish on one plate.
-I might spread them out among two or three plates. also, I underestimated how long it would take me to prepare the fish.
+One of the fillets didn’t get completely cooked because it was folded over, but after nuking it in the microwave it was fine.
+Next time instead of piling all of the fish on one plate, I might spread them out among two or three plates.
+Also, I underestimated how long it would take me to prepare the fish.
 I’m not sure that I am ready to fry fish without my parents on stand by.
-But, with a little bit of of practice, I am confident that I’ll be comfortable making this recipe in my own kitchen
+But, with a little bit of of practice, I am confident that I’ll be comfortable making this recipe in my own kitchen.

-This recipe turned out really well.
-My parent had hushpuppies and coleslaw with the fish.
+The fish turned out to be delicious.
+In addition to beans, my parents had hushpuppies and coleslaw with the fish.
 This recipe came form the Spruce.